The Consumer Outcomes Group is a forum dedicated to improving customer outcomes in retail banking.

 Paul’s work focuses on assisting consumers in vulnerable circumstances who have legal problems with their mortgages, personal loans, car loans, credit cards, small amount loans, consumer lease, insurance products, telecommunications and other essential services.

 Paul is also passionate about improving consumers’ knowledge of their rights under banking and finance and insurance products through community education and is heavily involved in Legal Aid Queensland’s Community Legal Education program.

 Paul is a current member of the ICA Consumer Liaison Forum, the FOS Consumer Liaison Group and is the current Chair of the General Insurance Code Governance Committee Association.

-Matt is passionate about Suncorp delivering meaningful outcomes for customers – as well as leading our industry on key issues that impact our community.
+Michelle is passionate about purpose led leadership, championing great outcomes for customers and advocating with industry on key issue that impact our community.

 Since joining Bendigo and Adelaide Bank in 1987, Robert has held a wide and varied range of positions across the Group, from Customer Service Officer to playing a pivotal role in the development and expansion of the Community Bank® model.
 Robert is currently Executive Corporate and Public Affairs with responsibility for shaping and maximising the Bank’s position through external communications and championing its point of difference to all stakeholder groups.
 From 2006 Robert managed key innovative partnerships for the Bank before moving into the role of Head of Group Strategy in 2009.
 Robert joined the Bank’s executive team in 2013.